 Over the years as Missy got older she began to calm down but still maintained her diva like ways.
 Like all cats she had an excellent stink eye.
 She was a lap cat, not so keen on being picked up but she would sit on my lap for hours and fall asleep.
 Often there were times I had fallen asleep on the sofa and I would wake up and think I was paralysed because I couldn’t feel my legs – Missy would be stretched out on them fast asleep.
 She always liked to make an appearance on video calls, usually you would see her big eyes first and then like a typical cat she would show her disdain and show everyone her bum.

 The last two years Missy’s health began to go downhill.
 She was diagnosed with kidney disease, high blood pressure and arthritis.
 She went blind twice last year and managed to astound the vet’s by recovering her eyesight each time when they didn’t think it was possible.
 But there comes a point in an animal’s life when their health becomes so bad you have to let them go even though it will break your heart.
 I had time with her at home and played music for her, told her how much I love her.
-One of the final songs that I played for her was Frankie Goes to Hollywood’s cover of ‘The Power of Love’.
+One of the final songs that I played for her was Frankie Goes to Hollywood’s ‘The Power of Love’.
 It’s one of my favourite songs and I was in tears as she was on my lap.
 I already knew what the vet’s diagnosis would be and what the options were.
 I had been expecting this day and knew we were on borrowed time.
 Missy was becoming so fragile and yet was still so loving… and demanding!
 I am so grateful they allowed me to be with her until the very end even with Covid guidelines.
 As heartbreaking as it is for us, it’s the kindest act of love we can give our fur babies.
 No animal should suffer and live in pain.
 She was my little fighter, my ninja kitteh to the very end.

 I always say there is nothing in life that prepares you for grief, even if you have loved and lost before.
 Pets have such a huge and important part in our lives, they are a much loved member of our family.
 The love we have for our furry companions is all encompassing and so pure.
 So today my heart has been broken as I had to finally say goodbye to my little Moo Moo, little panther, smushface, my Bubsy.
 Occasionally known as little gobshite when she used to be naughty but she knew she was much loved.